 How does the Razer Opus sound?

-The Razer Opus pretty neutral frequency response up to around 2000kHz, which means it’s great for casual listening, but maybe not for the die-hard audiophile.
+The Razer Opus has a pretty neutral frequency response that’s great for casual listening, but maybe not for the die-hard audiophile.
 Razer worked with THX to create a certified audio profile using the Opus app, which you can use to switch between EQ presets including Amplified, Vocal, Enhanced Bass, and Enhanced Clarity, on top of the THX setting.
 These profiles definitely make some pretty substantial changes, but I would have liked the option to create an EQ.

 Highs, mids, and lows